pantheon-systems/documentation/source/content/guides/quickstart/01-introduction.md

 </Alert>

 You should now have a Pantheon User Account.
-When you're ready, you may continue to the next lesson.
+When you're ready, continue to the next lesson.